lucas-labs/kypi/README.md

 - **ky** by [Sindre Sorhus](https://github.com/sindresorhus/ky) — the HTTP client that does all the heavy lifting.
 - Everyone who builds and shares open source.
 You rock.

+> [!NOTE]
+> The `kypi` logo is obviously inspired by `ky`’s logo, but since I’m from Argentina, I chose jacaranda blossoms instead of sakura to give it a unique touch—and because I like jacarandas.

 ---

 ## License

 MIT © [Lucas Colombo](https://github.com/lucas-labs)

+---

+With 🧉 from Argentina 🇦🇷